Distance: 77 miles one way

 Shortening the route: This ride is easy to cut short because the best miles are the first ones, along the river.
 That’s the first 39 miles, and you can turn around any time, but try to make it in at least 17 miles or so.
 It’s very easy riding.

 Adding miles: The area southwest of Eugene you’ve just ridden through is a network of small, pretty up-and-down roads.
 Briggs Hill, McBeth, and Fox Hollow are particularly nice.
+See the Adding Miles section of the Siuslaw River Road ride for more info.
 If you’re in Eugene with a car, north of town is the classic McKenzie View loop: McKenzie View Drive>Hill>Sunderman>Marcola>Old Mohawk>McKenzie View Drive.

 Riding in this area definitely requires a good map, and there used to be one, the Lane County Bicycle Map, which was an absolute work of art, with designated ride routes, traffic levels, and degree of pitch all marked out for you.
 The LCBM covered the entire route of the Gardiner to Eugene ride, even though the first half of the ride is not in Lane County.
 It’s no longer in print.
 If you can find an old copy, don’t let it go.

 On the ocean end, you’re close to a ton of good riding if you can stand some traffic.
-The ride north on 101 from Gardiner to Florence is supposed to be particularly nice, and in fact all of Oregon 101 is a legendary route for bike touring, less trafficked, more laid-back, and much more dotted with coastal towns and hamlets than California Highway 1.
+The ride north on 101 from Gardiner to Florence is supposed to be particularly nice, and in fact all of Oregon 101 is a legendary route for bike touring—less trafficked, more laid-back, and much more dotted with coastal towns and hamlets than California Highway 1.
 As I mentioned before, Coos Bay, Reedsport, and Florence all have nice, mellow highways running inland along rivers, but they’re all a tad more trafficked than I like.
-From Eugene it’s a short car trip to the Alpine to Alsea ride.

 Afterthoughts: Water is hard to come by on this route.
 Once you pass the store, you may be without a resupply until you beg water from the ranches near Eugene.
 There’s nothing at Alma.
 Time to break out the camelbak.